 Following the receipt of the DCC notification in accordance with clause 6.30, the replacement goods shall be treated as if a Consignment being delivered as part of a Valid Communications Hub Order and Sections 5 and 6 of this document shall apply accordingly.

-HANDOVER PROCEDURE – SPECIAL INSTALLATION MESH COMMUNICATIONS HUBS (SOUTH REGION AND CENTRAL REGION)
+HANDOVER PROCEDURE – SPECIAL INSTALLATION MESH COMMUNICATIONS HUBS (2G/3G SOUTH AND 2G/3G CENTRAL)

 Where the DCC is in attendance at a premises in accordance with the special installations and modifications procedure as described in the CH Installation and Maintenance Support Materials, the DCC shall, subject to Section F7.4A(b), provide the Party with such Special Installation Mesh Communications Hubs as are required to complete the installation.